EWU-IEEE-Spokane/Weather-Station/docs/getting_started.rst

 * Raspberry Pi Zero-W
 * Micro-SD card
+* A computer with an SD card slot or a USB micro-SD card adapter

 .. note::
     For the following items, there are alternatives, but this is what this guide will cover.